Perfect spin hydrodynamics at all orders in spin polarization: Comparison of the quantum and classical generating functions

-This result shows that the corresponding terms of the expansions of the quantum scalar density (\ref{expqt}) and the classical scalar density (\ref{expcl}) have the same functional form.\footnote{Note that the $n$-th term in (\ref{expqt}) corresponds to the $2n$-th term in (\ref{expcl}).} However, at each order of the expansion they differ by a relative multiplicative factor.
+This result shows that the corresponding terms of the expansions of the quantum scalar density (\ref{expqt}) and the classical scalar density (\ref{expcls}) have the same functional form.
+However, at each order of the expansion they differ by a relative multiplicative factor.
 To achieve an exact equivalence, the classical spin normalization (which is the only parameter available) would have to absorb that factor and therefore no longer be a constant but vary with the expansion order, namely

 at the order $2n$ in the components of $\omega$.

 In particular, for the second order, $\spin_2 = \sqrt{\threefourths}$, which coincides with the value of $\spin$ considered in previous works (Refs.~\cite{Florkowski:2018fap,Drogosz:2024gzv,Bhadury:2025boe}), whereas in the limit of infinite order